sharkymark/v2-templates/code-marketplace/README.md

 ---
-name: Develop in a container in a Kubernetes pod
+name: Use code-server with a private VS Code extension marketplace
-description: The goal is to enable code-server (VS Code in a browser)
+description: The goal is to use code-server with a private VS Code extension marketplace
-tags: [cloud, kubernetes]
+tags: [cloud, kubernetes, marketplace]
 ---

-# code-server (VS Code) template for a workspace in a Kubernetes pod
+# code-server in a container pointing to a private VS Code extension marketplace

 ### Apps included
 1. A web-based terminal